Adrushya: Synopsis

 This is the story of two twin sisters Sayli and Sanika.
-Suffering from Progressive Blindness, Sayli commits suicide and Sanika comes to Dehradun with her husband to find out the reasons behind it.
-Despite having a loving husband Lavoon, the incident of her sister's death does not allow Sanika to remain silent.
+Suffering from progressive blindness, Sayli hangs herself and Sanika comes to Dehradun with her husband to find out why.
+Despite having a loving husband Yash, her sister's death does not allow Sanika to remain silent.
 Doctors have predicted the possibility of her becoming blind like Sayli due to excessive stress.
-Sanika also has to lose her husband while trying to find out the real reason behind Sayli's death.
-Finally Sanika also has to face blindness.
-Sanika's eyes are operated after receiving a donor.
-After that, the game of thriller unfolds in the true sense of mystery.
+Sanika's eyes are operated after receiving a donor just after Yash dies.